 The use of drugs, alcohol, and tobacco is also prohibited on Target property when you’re off the clock.

 If you’re found to be in violation of company policy, you’ll be subject to disciplinary action which may include the termination of your employment.

-Does Target Drug Test During the Hiring Process?
+Does Target Drug Test During the Hiring Process in 2024?